SPAAM-community/AMDirT/docs/source/how_to/viewer.md

 In this case we suggest you press:

-- a download script: contains a bash script with download commands
+- Download Curl sample download script: contains a bash script with download commands for _all_ the sequencing libraries of the selected samples
-- a pipeline input samplesheet: a pre-configured input sheet for a pipeline, based on the downloaded files
+- Download nf-core/eager input/tsv: a pipeline input samplesheet: a pre-configured input sheet for a pipeline, based on the downloaded files
-- a citations file: citation information in BibTex format for selected samples
+- Download citations as BibTex: citation information in BibTex format for selected samples

 See [Output](#output) for descriptions of all output possible files.